 The Joanne Simpson Mentorship Award

 The Awards Oversight Committee has the responsibility to select and submit to the Council the names of individuals nominated for this award.
 All nominations should be submitted by 1 May 2015.
 The nominees for most awards remain on the committee's active list for three years.
+You will be allowed to update an unsuccessful nomination at the beginning of the next award cycle.
 Read More

 The Joanne Simpson Mentorship Award recognizes individuals who have spent most of their careers in the government or private sectors, and who, over a substantial period of time, have provided outstanding and inspiring mentorship of professional colleagues or students.
 Academics who have done significant mentoring outside the normal college/university setting also qualify, although those primarily mentoring students and postdocs at their college/university should be considered for the Edward N. Lorenz Award.
 Nominations are considered by the Awards Oversight Committee.

 Joanne Simpson was the first woman to earn a PhD in meteorology in 1949 from the University of Chicago.
 She was also a member of the National Academy of Engineering and contributed to research in many areas of the atmospheric sciences, particularly in the field of tropical meteorology.
 Simpson has researched hot towers, hurricanes, the trade winds, air-sea interactions, and as chief scientist for meteorology at NASA’s Goddard Space Flight Center, she helped develop the Tropical Rainfall Measuring Mission.